Road Tripping Western Australia, Part One

 Day Eight – Tom Price – 430 Miles

-We had a big day in front of us if we wanted to get all the way to the small town of Tom Price just outside of Karijini National Park.
+We had a big day in front of us as we wanted to reach the small town of Tom Price just outside of Karijini National Park.

 With a big change of direction, we’d now be travelling East inland and away from the coast.